April 26, 2021

 Steps for Using Prescription Pain Medications Safely

-- Your new prescription for painkiller medicine may conflict with the medicine you are already taking.
-You’re prescribing doctor may not be aware of other medications or supplements, which already you are taking which might create a problem for you.
+- Your new prescription painkiller medicine may conflict with earlier drugs you are already taking.
+Your prescribing doctor may not be aware of other medications or supplements.
 You may have forgotten to mention supplements to your doctor that might contradict with your prescription.

-- Your body might not have used to opioids and cannot tolerate them well.
+- Your body might not be used to opioids and cannot tolerate them well.
 This means you are opiate naïve.

-- When you purchase drugs from pharmacy be sure to cross check the prescription.
-You might accidently get wrong dose or medicine.
+- You might have accidently get the wrong dose or medicine.

 - With medicines being sold online, your pharmacy may sell you a counterfeit version of a drug without realizing it.
-This is a growing issue now a day.
+This is a growing issue these days.

 The common mistakes one makes while taking painkillers are:

-- Taking painkillers with other drugs may cause conflicts or contraindications with drugs.
+- Taking painkillers with other drugs causing counter-effects.

-- Taking the next dose too early may cause an overdose.
-Regular use can lead to dependence and/or addiction.
-This might cause withdrawal symptoms.
+- Taking the next dose too early may also cause an overdose.
+Regular use can lead to dependence and withdrawal symptoms.

-- The use of the second type of painkiller may lead to levels of poisoning.
+- The use of a second painkiller may lead to poisoning.

 - Long waiting time between two doses can cause pain or withdrawal symptoms.